rrryuutei/Diall-Coop/README.md

 the therapist that they clicked on.
 ● If there are no matches then display the ‘Don’t see your therapist’’ message.
-If the user clicks invite your therapist then bring up the share menu ○
+If the user clicks invite your therapist then bring up the share menu
-● Please reference our current app, your skills, experience, ideas, and technology to do the
-following:
-○ Prioritize the problems identified into a list
-■ You are allowed to suggest and implement alternatives – if you do so, please include this in the prioritization with the proposed problems we listed (feel free to include if you would not prioritize others + why)
-○ Pick the most immediate problem and code a single feature that solves it (we will review this code together) ■ The intention is that you deliver a single feature from scratch (no modification of our current code and no need to build an entire app)

-■ Your solution can affect one type of user or both types of users ■ This purposefully doesn’t include a Figma file or sample code, to remove potential bias
-○ Build a short action plan of how you would solve the rest of the problems ■ Make sure to include how you would use 1 product designer, 1 mid level engineer and 1 junior engineer on your team